 OVERVIEW: The Hearst Foundations supports well-established non-profit organizations that fund projects related to culture, education, health, and social services.

 IP TAKE: Grants from the Hearst Foundations are for already high-achieving organizations with an operating budget of at least $1 million.
 Hearst’s focus on culture includes a substantial commitment to dance.
-Like all of their arts funding, this support skews toward artist development and outreach to underserved communities.
+Like all of their arts funding, this support prioritizes artist development and outreach to underserved communities.

-The Hearst Foundations also seek dance organizations that differentiate themselves from their peers—not just in an approach to programming, but also in terms of results.
-The foundations place importance on results by expecting “evidence of sustainability” for programs beyond their own support of them.
+The foundations funds dance projects and organizations through its cultural giving program.
+In the dance grantmaking space, the Hearst Foundations seek dance organizations that differentiate themselves from their peers—not just in an approach to programming, but also in terms of results.
+The foundations emphasizes results by expecting “evidence of sustainability” for programs beyond their own support of them.